rust-lang/rfcs/text/0000-semicolon-items.md

 this RFC proposes that `rustfmt`, Rust's code formatting tool, should remove extraneous `;` since they are most likely left over while editing or as a frequently made mistake.
-No possibility of configuring this behavior of `rustfmt` is proposed at this time.
+No possibility of configuring this behaviour of `rustfmt` is proposed at this time.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

 Simply put, the token `;` is now accepted as an item.
-This means that you are allowed to write all of the following:
+This means that you are allowed to write the following:

 ```rust
 struct Foo {